Jelke Boesten, King's College London

-The Latin American Studies Programme (LASP), which is coordinated by CEDLA, has received a grant of 850.000€ from the Netherlands Organization for Scientific Research (NWO).
-LASP is an interuniversity graduate programme dedicated to research and graduate education on Latin America.
-The common research aim of LASP is to understand and explain the key social, political, cultural and economic transformations in this region in the context of global developments.
-LASP applies a comprehensive and integrated approach that combines a range of theories and methods from the social sciences and the human
+The Latin American Studies Programme (LASP) has vacancies for two PhD-candidates.
+LASP is an interuniversity graduate programme providing Master and PhD education.
+The research aim of LASP is to understand and explain key social, political, cultural and economic transformations in Latin America and the Caribbean in the context of global developments.
+LASP applies a comprehensive and integrated approach that combines a range of theories and methods from social sciences and the humanities.

 LASP is the platform for collaboration of researchers from five academic institutions: